 Tree-like affine transformation hierarchies are at the core of many tasks in rendering, interaction, and computer vision—from view frustum & occlusion culling and collision detection to motion retargeting and post-WIMP interfaces.
 Our recent publication, nub: A Rendering and Interaction Library for Visual Computing in Processing, introduces a functional and declarative API, built around a dataflow-based architecture that integrates rendering and event-driven interaction through a simple yet powerful scene graph model.

 Built on top of Processing’s 2D/3D environment, nub offers a lightweight and expressive foundation for education, research, and experimentation in visual computing.
 It supports hierarchical rendering, multi-view scenes, view-based interaction, and extensible workflows for interactive content.
-This post presents an overview of its architecture and capabilities, and outlines future work extending it to the web through p5.treegl, with research directions focused on scene graphs, picking, gesture-based control, post-effects, and AI-assisted visual computing.

 nub Overview

-context with an eye node (camera).
+nub models a scene as a hierarchy of Nodes, each with local affine transformations and optional visual hints.
+Rendering is handled by one or more Scenes, which couple a PGraphics context with an eye node (camera).
 This separation of content and view enables multi-view setups, offscreen rendering, and advanced effects like shadow mapping.

-, either by tag or node reference, allowing selective manipulation of nodes or views.
+Interaction is decoupled and event-driven: gestures (mouse, touch, etc.) are dispatched through the Scene, either by tag or node reference, allowing selective manipulation of nodes or views.
 Built-in utilities support spatial queries and visibility tests, enabling interaction logic to scale across complex scenes.

 Figure 1 shows an example of a nub application: a node tree representing a human skeleton is rendered from three different viewpoints, each managed by an independent scene with its own camera and rendering context.